-- 5 Trends are presented as change in a variable per degree of GMST warming.
-We show trends rather than probability ratios, which conveniently results in finite ranges in confidence intervals for all variables.
-This is not the case for the probability ratio, where, for example, strong trends in temperature imply that mild extremes of the 2018 climate (e.g., a 1-in-20-year event) would have had a chance of almost zero around 1900, resulting in very large probability ratios and extensive extrapolation of the fit beyond the length of the dataset. - We synthesize the trends of all data that passes the validation tests in the following manner, see also Fig. 5.
+Trends are presented as change in a variable per degree of GMST warming.
+We show trends rather than probability ratios, because we can derive finite ranges in confidence intervals for all variables.
+(This is not the case for the probability ratio, where, for example, strong trends in temperature imply that mild extremes of the 2018 climate (e.g., a 1-in-20-year event) would have had a chance of almost zero around 1900, resulting in very large probability ratios and extensive extrapolation of the fit beyond

+25 the length of the dataset.)

+We synthesize the trends of all data that pass the validation tests in the following manner (see also Fig. 5).
 The observational (reanalysis) estimates are based on the same natural variability: the historical weather.
 They also cover similar time periods.
 The uncertainties due to natural variability (denoted as solid blue in the synthesis figures) are therefore highly correlated.
-We approximate these correlations by assuming the natural variability to be completely correlated, and compute the mean and uncertainties as the average of the different observational estimates.
-The spread of the estimates is a measure of the - 15 representation uncertainty in the observational estimate and is added as an independent uncertainty to the natural variability (black outline boxes).
+We approximate these correlations by assuming the natural variability to be completely correlated, and compute the mean

+30 and uncertainties as the average of the different observational estimates.
+The spread of the estimates is a measure of the representation uncertainty in the observational estimate and is added as an independent uncertainty to the natural variability (black outline boxes).
 This results in a consolidated value for the observations (reanalyses) drawn in dark blue.

-In contrast, model estimates have more uncorrelated natural variability: totally uncorrelated for coupled models; and largely uncorrelated for SST-forced models (the predictability of annual mean precipitation given perfect SSTs is low in eastern Africa).
-We approximate these correlations by taking the natural variability to be uncorrelated.
-The spread of model results can

-- 20 be compared by the spread expected by the natural variability by computing the χ^2 /dof statistic.
+In contrast, model estimates have more uncorrelated natural variability: totally uncorrelated for coupled models; and largely uncorrelated for SST-forced models (the predictability of annual mean precipitation given perfect SSTs is low in Eastern be compared by the spread expected by the natural variability by computing the χ^2 /dof statistic.
 If this is greater than one, there is a noticeable model spread, which is added in quadrature to the natural variability.
 This is denoted by the white boxes in Fig. 5.
-The bright red bar indicates the total uncertainty of the models, consisting of a weighted mean using the (uncorrelated) uncertainties due to natural variability plus an independent common model spread added to the uncertainty in the weighted mean. - Finally, observations and models are combined into a single result in two ways.
-Firstly, we neglect model uncertainties beyond the model spread and compute the weighted average of models and observations: this is indicated by the magenta bar.
-However, we know that models in general struggle to represent the climate of eastern Africa, so the model uncertainty is larger than the model spread.
-Therefore, secondly, we use the more conservative estimate of an unweighted average of observations and models, indicated by the white box around the magenta bar.
-This gives more weight to the observations.
+The bright red bar indicates the total uncertainty of the models, consisting of a weighted mean using the (uncorrelated) uncertainties due to natural variability plus an independent common model spread added to the uncertainty in the weighted mean